-Let's take a pause to thank and appreciate our dear old dad — the man who kissed our scraped knees, taught us patience (and sometimes not) and passed down a genuine spirit.
+Let's take a pause to thank and appreciate our dear old dad — the man who kissed our scraped knees, taught us patience (and sometimes not) and passed down a genuine zest for life.

-Below are 10 things to be grateful for on fathers day.
+Here are 10 things to be grateful for on Fathers Day.

-Whether he knows it or not, he is one of our dad's are our biggest role models and we will always look up to him.
+Whether he knows it or not, he is one of our biggest role models and we will always look up to him.

-They are probably one of the funniest people that you know, and have definitely influenced your sense of humor.
+They are probably one of the funniest people that you know and most certainly influenced your sense of humor.

-Being a man, husband and father in our home.
-He protects us by strengthening us so that we can later protect ourselves when we grow up.
+He takes on a variety of roles: a man, husband and father in our home.
+But most of all, he protects us by strengthening us so that we can later protect ourselves when we grow up.

 He's our number one fan and our biggest cheerleader.
-Knowing that he is always going to be there gives us the best feeling, because we know that even if things did not go well, he is always cheering for us and waiting for us with their big smile.
+Knowing that he is always going to be there gives us the best feeling, because we know that even if things did not go well, he is always be there for us with their big smile, continually cheering for us.

 He cares so much for those he loves even though most of the time he will not show or say it.
 We just know it in our hearts.